developerstephanieb/latex_reference/01_fundamentals/04_page_layout.md

 ## The `marginnote` Package

-For greater flexibility, such as support for environments (like lists, floats, and footnotes) where `\marginpar` may fail, load the `marginnote` package in the preamble.
+Use the `marginnote` package for more flexible margin notes, such as support for environments (like lists, floats, and footnotes) where `\marginpar` may fail.

 - `\usepackage{marginnote}`: Loads the `marginnote` package, providing a command to place margin notes anywhere on the page with adjustable vertical spacing.